petetnt/ascii-shot/README.md

   set INSTAGRAM_CLIENT_SECRET=your_secret_here
 ```

-When you run `ascii-feed`, it will automatically fetch your `access_token` and show your newest Instagram shot.
+When you run `ascii-shot`, it will automatically fetch your `access_token` and show your newest Instagram shot.
 If it's your first time running the script, it will most likely ask you to authoritize the app.

 After you have successfully gained your `access_token`, check the console and save it as an environment variable `INSTAGRAM_ACCESS_TOKEN` to skip further need to get it again.
 (The tokens, however, might expire at some point so you might need to get another later).